pengchzn/yonder/docs/README.rst

 *A PythOn PaCkage for nOisy data ReductioN*

+Main paper：`J-PLUS: A catalogue of globular cluster candidates around the M81/M82/NGC3077 triplet of galaxies <https://arxiv.org/abs/2202.11472>`_

 You can get the docs of POPCORN here! [give the link of the docs]

-``POPCORN`` is a package that uses singular value decomposition to do low-rank data denoising and reconstruction.
+``POPCORN`` is a package that uses singular value decomposition to perform low-rank data denoising and reconstruction.
 It takes a tabular data matrix and an error matrix as input and returns a denoised version of the original dataset as output.
-In most test instances, the approach is more accurate and efficient when used on a wide range of tests with varying amounts of contamination.
-As a consequence, it may easily be used to astronomical research to help with data cleaning.
+The approach enables a more accurate data analysis in the presence of uncertainties.
+Consequently, this package can be used as a simple toolbox to perform astronomical data cleaning.

 How to install ``POPCORN``